 —

-Updated 26 March 2023: Removed reference of stream “bush bash” outside of the reserve in the crown hydro parcel (originally at the right most red X in the map at the end of this post)
+Republished 26 March 2023 / Updated 29 June 2023: Removed reference of stream “bush bash” outside of the reserve in the crown hydro parcel due to an objection that was raised.
+Please see details further below.

 “The entire area behind the falls, upstream, the vegetated areas in our view should be considered tapu (sacred)”